f4b6a3/uuid-creator/README.md

 ##### Counter

 The counter range is from 0 to 9,999.
 It is instantiated with a random number between 0 and 255.

-Every time a request is made at the same millisecond, the counter is increased by 1.
+Every time a request is made within the same millisecond, the elapsed time between two calls is added to the counter.

 The timestamp is calculated with this formula: MILLISECONDS * 10,000 + COUNTER.

 ###### Overrun

-If the counter reaches the maximum of 10,000 within a single millisecond, the generator waits for next millisecond.

 The RFC-4122 requires that: